elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/03-learning-elixir.markdown

 What about operators that look less familiar?

-The `rem` operator will return the remainder of a division operations
+The `rem` operator will return the remainder of a division operation:

 ```
 iex> rem(10, 3)